pantheon-systems/documentation/source/content/guides/filesystem/03-large-files.md

 ### Alerts
 Pantheon monitors for highly populated directories and alerts site administrators pro-actively via the Status page of the Pantheon Site Dashboard and email notifications.

-When a directory is found to be approaching a concerning level, the Status page result will return a warning at 50k and a higher severity warning at 100k
+When a directory is found to be approaching a concerning level, the Status Report will show warning when 50,000 files is reached and critical when 100,000 files is reached or exceeded.

 ![Status check for highly populated directories warning for 50k](../../../images/files-status-check-50k-warning.png)